History, tourist information, and nearby accommodation

 Eventually they did learn to eat 'normal' food, and gradually lost the peculiar green tint to their skins.
 The pair were convinced to be baptised in St Mary's church.
 The boy child, however, sickened and died shortly afterwards.

-As for the girl, she took to her new life, and entered he service of Sir Richard.
+As for the girl, she took to her new life and entered the service of Sir Richard.
 Her behaviour was considered unbecoming, and she was labelled 'loose and wanton in her conduct'.

 The child was taught to speak English, and told a remarkable tale; that she and her brother came from an underground realm called St Martin's Land, where all the inhabitants are green.
 She said that she and her brother were herding their flocks one day when they came upon a cave.
 They followed the cave and began to explore.
 At length they emerged into the land of sunlight, where they were found by the villagers.